 Take a break from working from home and visit these destinations virtually for a family vaycay with a difference!

-There’s no doubt about it: 2020 has been a whirlwind of emotions.
-From the Australian bushfires at the start of the year to the ongoing coronavirus pandemic, we could certainly do with a breath of fresh air… and a vacation!
+There’s no doubt about it: the ongoing coronavirus pandemic has taken a toll on everyone.
+We could certainly do with a breath of fresh air… and a vacation!
 Though flying around the world in a metal tin can isn’t possible at the moment, we’re all looking forward to the day when we can travel as a family again.
 Of course, nothing beats seeing sights in person, but for now, we’ll have to make do with a virtual family vacation – right in the comfort of your own home.
 Need ideas?
 Read on below…

 Annually, tons of visitors make the bucket-list hike to see the cradle of Inca civilisation at Machu Picchu.
 Not only is it costly to get there, but it also takes four days to hike the trail, and there are also limited permits made available (so as to protect the ecosystem).
 Thankfully, you can still see the sights without having to worry about permits, costs and working your hamstrings and glutes.

 Check out You Visit‘s 360-degree virtual tour of this amazing historical site, and then expand the kids’ knowledge of the Inca civilisation by reading up more about the Inca empire.
 Another great resource to check out is Google Arts and Culture where you can explore the sights with its street view, collection and stories for the whole family.

 2. South Africa